-3.44.3.45.
+3.45.
 Information on frequency and severity derived from the characterization of the hazards resulting from external events are required for establishing the design basis hazard level for the nuclear installation, taking into account uncertainties in the design basis hazard level.

-3.45.3.46.
+3.46.
 The site assessment process should lead to the preparation by the operating organization of the site evaluation report, which includes the confirmation of site acceptability and the complete site characterization.
 This should be used as the basis for the preparation of the chapter on site evaluation in the safety analysis report in Phase 3.
 In some States the site evaluation report is called a site safety report.

-3.46.3.47.
+3.47.
 The operating organization should identify necessary improvements to the site, to be built in Phase 3, that are important to safety, such as site protection measures against external hazards (for example, external floods, groundwater level and hydrogeological conditions), provision of an ultimate heat sink, road access, communications and water supplies, which may also have an impact on the implementation of emergency plans.

-3.47.3.48.
+3.48.
 This step should give rise to intensive interactions with the public at large, and in particular with the local population, local organizations and local authorities.

-Fo Ex Fo Inc cm nu should be started well before commissioning of the plant, to obtain reference data on the radioactive isotopes to be found in the environment before operation of the plant is commenced.
+3.49.
+An environmental survey programme around the power plant site should be started well before commissioning of the plant, to obtain reference data on the radioactive isotopes to be found in the environment before operation of the plant is commenced.
 These data can later be consulted in identifying radioactive isotopes that might have been released from the nuclear power plant.